1.1 ‘Company’ – Means Euro Workspace Limited., Mill Lane, Fullbridge, Maldon, Essex. CM9 4NX (company number 07724692).

 7.5.6 charge the Customer interest both before and after any judgment (calculated annually but accruing on a daily basis) on the amount unpaid, at the rate of 8% per annum above the base rate of Barclays Bank Plc from time to time, until payment in full is made.

-8. Short Delivery and Defects Apparent on Inspection
+8.0 Short Delivery, Defects Apparent on Inspection and Failure to Deliver

 8.1 The Customer shall have no claim for shortages, defects or other damage apparent on visual inspection unless the Customer: